mkdocstrings/griffe/docs/guide/users/recommendations/python-code.md

 - importing from other packages
 - importing from your own package within your tests suite

-Apply these recommandations at your discretion: there may be other special cases where it might not make sense to use canonical imports.
+Apply these recommendations at your discretion: there may be other special cases where it might not make sense to use canonical imports.

 ## Make your compiled objects tell their true location